openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 	// defaultPlacement is set to ControlPlane the "node-role.kubernetes.io/worker"
 	// label will be added.
 If defaultPlacement is set to Workers the
 	// "node-role.kubernetes.io/master" label will be added.
     //
+    // When omitted, the default value is Workers
+	//
 	// +kubebuilder:validation:Enum:="ControlPlane";"Workers"
 	// +kubebuilder:default:="Workers"